Serena Williams Drops Jaws Stripping Down To String Snakeskin Swimsuit

 Serena Williams is back in the news.
 The tennis superstar comes as one of the sporting world’s biggest muscle machines – with thighs that could knock someone dead a mile off, this 37-year-old isn’t someone to mess with.
-Serena has made The Daily Mail‘s headlines for stripping down to a tiny swimsuit, with the star’s social media activity appearing to prove quite the talking point.
+Serena has made The Daily Mail‘s headlines for stripping down to a tiny swimsuit.
+The star’s social media activity appeared to be quite the talking point.

 As The Daily Mail reports, Serena took to Instagram over the weekend with a simple selfie that reminded fans of her swimsuit-ready body, plus her stylish fashion sense.
 The image showed the star in semi-profile as she snapped herself in a simple room with white walls and peach-and-white patterned furnishings.
 The picture had a low-frills feel – while Serena was striking a pose, it wasn’t one that seemed out to garner too much attention.
 Of course, with this sensation’s body on show, fans were bound to get into a tizzy.